Here are Frequently Asked Questions (FAQ) that are some of the most common about workplace harassment investigations.

 The concept of procedural fairness means that the processes of the investigator are fair and unbiased.
 In practical terms it means that the procedures used by the investigator in arriving at their decision were fair to all parties involved.

 What types of incidences should be reported?

-Every incident that you feel has a direct impact on either yours or another person’s health and safety should be reported.
-This includes physical safety issues such as poor work conditions, exposure to dangerous substances or situations and situations that may exist outside the workplace (i.e. a client site, etc.) that can affect a person’s health and/or safety.
+Every incident that you feel has a direct impact on either your or another person’s health and safety should be reported.
+This includes physical safety issues such as poor work conditions, exposure to dangerous substances and situations that may exist outside the workplace (i.e. a client site, etc.) that can affect a person’s health and/or safety.

 What has to be reported varies from province/state to province/state.
 The following are types of incidences that are common in a number of jurisdictions:

 - Bullying and all forms of harassment, including sexual/physical/psychological.
 This includes incidences of harassment from clients, vendors, colleagues and management.

 - Suspected domestic violence that may extend into the workplace.